 The University of Kansas School of Medicine is the only medical school in Kansas and a premier institution for training primary care and rural physicians.
 To meet the state’s growing need for doctors, the school in 2011 opened a new campus in Salina and expanded its Wichita campus.
 Despite these efforts, Kansas still faces a crucial shortage of physicians.

 To address this critical need, the University of Kansas will soon begin construction on a new Health Education Building in Kansas City.
-Once complete, the new facility will enable KU to train nearly 50 new doctors per year — and train them in the technologically advanced environment required by a modern healthcare curriculum.
+Once complete, the new facility will enable KU to train as many as 50 new doctors per year on all of its campuses — and train them in the technologically advanced environment required by a modern healthcare curriculum.